-Israeli American cellist Inbal Segev is a true original.
-Combining “thrillingly projected, vibrato-rich playing (not to mention a beautifully judged range of color and dynamics)” (Washington Post) with “rich tone, secure presence and complete technical mastery” (Jerusalem Post), her performances are distinguished by their artistic maturity, intense focus and rare interpretive depth.
-Besides making solo appearances at leading international venues and with preeminent orchestras and conductors worldwide, she is, with former New York Philharmonic concertmaster Glenn Dicterow and violist Karen Dreyfus, a founding member of the Amerigo Trio.
+Inbal Segev is “a cellist with something to say” (Gramophone).
+Combining “thrillingly projected, vibrato-rich playing” (Washington Post) with “complete dedication and high intelligence” (San Francisco Classical Voice), she makes solo appearances at leading international venues and with preeminent orchestras and conductors worldwide.
+With former New York Philharmonic concertmaster Glenn Dicterow and violist Karen Dreyfus, the Israeli American cellist is also a founding member of the Amerigo Trio.
 Celebrated for her fresh insights into music’s great masterworks, she is equally committed to reinvigorating the cello repertoire, and has commissioned and premiered major new works from an international who’s who of today’s foremost contemporary composers, including Timo Andres, Anna Clyne, Avner Dorman, Gity Razaz and Dan Visconti.
 She has co-curated the Baltimore Symphony Orchestra’s New Music Festival since its inception in 2017.

-Segev’s premier recordings of new concertos crown a rich and wide-ranging discography.
-Marking both her first album with Juho Pohjonen and her AVIE Records label debut, in 2018 she released a Romantic pairing of Schumann’s Fantasiestücke with sonatas by Chopin and Grieg.
+The cellist’s premiere recordings of new concertos crown a rich and wide-ranging discography.
+Marking both her Avie label debut and her first album with Finnish pianist Juho Pohjonen, her regular recital partner, in 2018 Segev released a Romantic pairing of Schumann’s Fantasiestücke with sonatas by Chopin and Grieg.
 Having studied Bach’s solo cello suites for many years, she recorded the complete cycle over a six-month period with Grammy-winning producer Da-Hong Seetoo at New York City’s Academy of Arts and Letters for release by Vox Classics in 2015; documenting this process behind the scenes, a companion film by Nick Davis Productions was screened at Lincoln Center and in Maine and Bogotà.
-Segev’s earlier recordings include Dohnányi serenades with the Amerigo Trio (Navona, 2011), jazz-inflected chamber music with Fernando Otero and friends (Nonesuch, 2009), Jewish cello and piano masterpieces with Ron Regev (Vox, 2008), chamber works by Paul Ben-Haim (Centaur, 2003), Max Stern’s Bedouin Impressions (ACUM, 2000) and cello sonatas by Beethoven and Boccherini with pianist Richard Bishop (Opus One, 2000).
-She may also be heard playing music by Peter Nashe on the soundtrack of Bee Season, a 2005 feature film starring Richard Gere and Juliette Binoche.
+Segev’s earlier recordings include Dohnányi serenades with the Amerigo Trio (Navona, 2011); jazz-inflected chamber music with Fernando Otero and friends (Nonesuch, 2009); Jewish cello and piano masterpieces with Ron Regev (Vox, 2008); chamber works by Paul Ben-Haim (Centaur, 2003); Max Stern’s Bedouin Impressions (ACUM, 2000); and cello sonatas by Beethoven and Boccherini with pianist Richard Bishop (Opus One, 2000).
+Segev can also be heard playing music by Peter Nashe on the soundtrack of Bee Season, a 2005 feature film starring Richard Gere and Juliette Binoche.

 A prodigy who first played for the Israeli president at just eight years old, Segev came to international attention ten years later when she made concerto debuts with both the Berlin Philharmonic and Israel Philharmonic under the baton of Zubin Mehta.
 Since then she has appeared as soloist with such leading orchestras as the Pittsburgh Symphony, California Symphony and Castleton Festival Orchestra in the U.S., as well as with the Bangkok Symphony, Bogotá Philharmonic, Dortmund Philharmonic, Helsinki Philharmonic, Orchestre National de Lyon and Polish National Radio Symphony, collaborating with Marin Alsop, Lorin Maazel and other of the world’s foremost conductors.